jeremiedubuis/react-calendars/README.md

 #### afterMonthPicker (node)
 The afterMonthPicker prop allows inserting content after the month picker if displayMonthPicker is true

+#### isDisabledDay (function)
+This function has three arguments (year, month, day) and should return a boolean to enable the disabled attribute on the Day button

 ## DatePicker
 ```jsx